Argivist/Exploring-the-Advantages-of-Communication-between-Autonomous-Vehicles-on-Road-Networks/README.md

 ### Aim

-The research aims to investigate the advantages autonomous and semi-autonomous vehicles capable of communicating with each other have over autonomous vehicles not capable of communicating with each other in areas such as journey length.
+The research aims to investigate the advantages that autonomous and semi-autonomous vehicles capable of communicating with each other have over autonomous vehicles not capable of communicating with each other in areas such as journey length.
 The primary factors to be observed are how vehicles avoid collisions and reduce the impact, coordinate on highways and intersects, and how long it takes to move from start to destination.

 ### Objectives